trimble-oss/openapi-spectral-rules/CONTIBUTING.md

 ### openapi-style-guide.md

 When adding a new rule, please add a section to the style guide that describes the rule.
-The section should should be match the rule name in the `spectral.yaml` file.
+The section heading should match the rule name in the `spectral.yaml` file.
 For example, if the rule name is `tdp-tag-pascal-case` then the section should be `### tdp-tag-pascal-case`.